Green-Fingers-App/gardeningApp/docs/usecases/addPlant.md

 ## 1.1 Brief Description

 The user wants to add some plants to their Garden.
-First of all, they need to decide if they wish to have an indoor plant or an outdoor garden then They need to open up the plant list, select the plant they want to add, and read the information about the plant requirements.
+First of all, they need to decide if they wish to have an indoor plant or an outdoor plant then They need to open up the plant list, select the plant they want to add, and read the information about the plant requirements.
-Once the user finds the plant that meets needed requirements, they will add it to the garden.
+Once the user finds the plant that meets the needed requirements, they will add it to the garden.
-Along the plant will be set a short description, the information about the Sensor, and the plant's needs.
+A short description, information about the Sensor, and the plant's needs will be set along the plant.

-These sections will work with view plant sections which contain all information about a plant.

 # 2 Flow of Events